open-innovations/yff-data/src/docs/index.md

 ### Scheduling

-Data pipelines run Monday to Friday every half-hour from 6:15 AM to 8:45 AM in the `yff-data-pipelines` repository.
+Data pipelines run Monday to Friday at 7:50 AM (UTC)in the `yff-data-pipelines` repository.
 This means that whenever new data is published, it will be downloaded and transformed by the pipeline processes.